cs423-uiuc/cs423-uiuc.github.io/fall23/mps/MP3.md

 - For Registration: `R <PID>`
 - For Unregistration: `U <PID>`

-3) You should augment the Process Control Block (PCB).
+3) [optional] You should augment the Process Control Block (PCB).
 This created PCB shall include three variables to keep the process utilization (u_time and s_time), major fault count, and minor fault count of the corresponding process.
 To obtain those numbers we have provided you with a helper function in `mp3_given.h`.